Kuan-Liu/Kuan-Liu.github.io/prov.md

 ## (1) Overall summary

-* **We observed a highly probable infection spread and rate increase in Alberta, Ontario and Quebec.**
+* **We observed a highly probable infection spread and rate increase in Alberta, British Columbia, Ontario and Quebec.**
 <!-- * **We observed a probable infection increase in British Columbia.** -->
 <!-- * **We observed an increasing number of daily new cases in Alberta since June 2020.
 However, the predicted number of daily new cases in Alberta is only around 100 cases.** -->
 <!-- * **No forecast of R0 for BC due to low number of daily new cases.
 Prediction is not completed if the last daily new case number is under 40.** -->